Don’t lecture, ask questions

 The new head of the Munich Documentation Centre for the History of National Socialism explains why studying the German past is especially important today.

 Mirjam Zadoff’s job is to make people remember.
 She has been director of the Munich Documentation Centre for the History of National Socialism since 2018.
-For International Holocaust Remembrance Day, when the world remembers the victims of National Socialism, we spoke to her about the important struggle against forgetting.
+We spoke to her about the important struggle against forgetting.

 Ms Zadoff, very few historical witnesses who can report on their experiences are still alive today.
 We therefore need new approaches, methods and media to stop people forgetting.
 How can we continue to remember without historical witnesses?